 |Born||Washington, D.C., February 17, 1953|

-Seth has drafted briefs in appellate litigation before both the United States Court of Appeals and the United States Supreme Court.
-Seth also has successfully defended cable operators in FCC complaint proceedings involving rate, signal carriage, and programming related issues.
+Seth also has written briefs in appellate litigation before both the US Court of Appeals and the Supreme Court.
+Seth is a frequent speaker at cable industry and bar association events.

 Documents by this lawyer on Martindale.com

 U.S. Supreme Court Reverses Second Circuit; Finds Aereo is Engaging in Unlicensed Public Performances of Broadcast Programs